harrietmorris/FindUkrainian/README.md

 ### Run Commands:

-To run the _server_ and seed it with mocked data:
+To run the _server_ and seed it with seeded data:

 ```
 from the root directory: